Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Our examples of Hopf monoids

-\begin{definition}[\cite{AguiarArdila}] A \textbf{generalized permutahedron} in $\R I$ is a polytope whose normal fan is a coarsening of the braid fan $\mathcal{N}_{\pi_I}$.
-Equivalently, it is a polytope whose edge directions have the form $\{ e_i - e_j : i \neq j \}$; i.e. the edges are all parallel to those of the permutahedron. \end{definition}
+\begin{definition}[\cite{AguiarArdila}] A \Def{generalized permutahedron} in $\mathbb{R}^I$ is a polytope whose normal fan is a coarsening of the braid fan $\mathcal{N}_{\pi_I}$.
+Equivalently, it is a polytope whose edge directions have the form $\{ e_i - e_j : i \neq j \}$; i.e. the edges are all parallel to those of the permutahedron. \end{definition} See Figure~\ref{fig:gpexample} for some examples of generalized permutahedra.